juliofreitas/scietl/README.md

 # SciETL
 Extract, Transform and Load of Geospatial Data for SciDB

+SciETL is a set of command line tools for data conversion and a set of Python scripts for data ingestion into SciDB.

-Right now we have some command line tools for converting common Earth Observation datasets to spatio-temporal arrays in SciDB:
+Threre are three command line tools for converting common Earth Observation datasets to spatio-temporal arrays in SciDB:
 - **modis2scidb:** a command line application for converting **MODIS HDF** data to a binary format that can be used to load data to a SciDB 1D-array.

 - **fire2scidb:** a command line application for converting **Fire Data Products** to a binary format that can be used to load data to a SciDB 1D-array.

 - **srtm2scidb:** a command line application for converting **SRTM HGT** data to a binary format that can be used to load data to a SciDB 1D-array.

-We have also made available some Python scripts for orchestrating the data conversion from above products and the data ingestion to a multidimensional array in SciDB:
+There are two Python scripts for orchestrating the data conversion from above products and the data ingestion to a multidimensional array in SciDB:
 - **modis2scidb-loader:** a Python command line application for orchestrating the load of a set of MODIS HDF data into a SciDB multidimensional array.
-These scripts are available in the [py-tools folder](https://github.com/e-sensing/scietl/tree/master/py-tools/modis2scidb-loader).

 - **fire2scidb-loader:** a Python command line application for orchestrating the load of a set of Fire Data Products into a SciDB multidimensional array.
-These scripts are available in the [py-tools folder](https://github.com/e-sensing/scietl/tree/master/py-tools/fire2scidb-loader).

----

-## Using SciETL
+# Using SciETL

+## Command Line Tools for Data Conversion

 ### modis2scidb